LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 - Checkout Page
 - Confirmation Page

-Therefore, we will be creating corresponding Java Classes in our Project like so
+Therefore, we will be creating corresponding Java Classes in our Project like so:
-- Personal Details Page
+- HomePage.java
-- Shipping Details Page
+- ProductListingPage.java
-- Payment Details Page
+- CartPage.java
-- Confirmation Details Page
+- CheckoutPage.java
+-ConfirmationPage.java

-1) Create a New Package file and name it pageObjects, by right click on the src/main/java and select New >> Package.
+1) Create a New Package file and name it 'pageObjects', by right click on the src/main/java and select New >> Package.

-2) Create five New Class file and name them as was mentioned above
+2) Create five New Class files and name them as was mentioned above
-3) Initiate the Page Object for each Class using Constructor
+3) Initiate the Page Object for each Class using Constructor.
+Example of CheckoutPage initiation:
 ```
 public CheckoutPage(WebDriver driver) {
      PageFactory.initElements(driver, this);